Advance Access to remote PCIe Devices

 NVMe Example Driver

-As a test case of the new SmartIO API, we have implemented a user space NVMe driver that allows a single-function SSD to be shared concurrently among multiple nodes in a Dolphin cluster.
+As a test case of the new SmartIO API, we have implemented a user space NVMe driver that allows a single-function NVMe namespace to be shared concurrently among multiple computers connected via a PCIe fabric.

 This is possible by exploiting the inherent parallel design of NVMe specification and assigning IO queue pairs to different hosts.
 SmartIO sets up NT mappings behind the scenes, making IO queues and user space data buffers accessible directly from the NVMe controller.
 In other words, the controller accesses command queues and buffers over the NTB.